DuendeSoftware/docs.duendesoftware.com/IdentityServer/v5/docs/content/fundamentals/resources.md

 }
 ```

+{{% notice note %}}
+The format of the *scope* parameter can be controlled by the *EmitScopesAsSpaceDelimitedStringInJwt* setting on the options.
+Historically IdentityServer emitted scopes as an array, but you can switch to a space delimited string instead.
+{{% /notice %}}

 The consumer of the access token can use that data to make sure that the client is actually allowed to invoke the corresponding functionality.
 See the [APIs]({{< ref "/apis" >}}) section for more information on protecting APIs with access tokens.

+{{% notice warning %}}
-.. note:: Be aware, that scopes are purely for authorizing clients - not users.
+Be aware, that scopes are purely for authorizing clients - not users.
 IOW - the *write* scope allows the client to invoke the functionality associated with that.
 Still that client can most probably only write the data the belongs to the current user.
 This additional user centric authorization is application logic and not covered by OAuth.
+{{% /notice %}}

 You can add more identity information about the user by deriving additional claims from the scope request.
 The following scope definition tells the configuration system,
 that when a *write* scope gets granted, the *user_level* claim should be added to the access token::